How Congress Works

 - Public Law - A bill after it has been passed by the House and Senate and subsequently approved by the President.

-- Reconciliation bill - Legislation that contains changes (usually spending cuts) to existing laws so as to conform – or reconcile – with policies adopted in the budget resolution.
+- Reconciliation bill - Legislation that contains changes (usually spending changes) to existing laws so as to conform – or reconcile – with policies adopted in the budget resolution.

 - Rescission - The act of canceling appropriations already enacted into law.